line/armeria/gradle/scripts/README.md

 ## Setting a Kotlin target version with the `kotlin(\\d+\\.\\d+)` flag.

-By default, `kotlin` flag compile a Kotlin module with the [language version and API version](https://kotlinlang.org/docs/compatibility-modes.html) specified by [Kotlin Gradle plugin](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.jvm).
+By default, `kotlin` flag compiles a Kotlin module with the [language and API version](https://kotlinlang.org/docs/compatibility-modes.html) specified by [Kotlin Gradle plugin](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.jvm).
 However, if you want to compile a Kotlin module with a different language version and API version, you can use `kotlin(\\d+\\.\\d)` flag.